 As with overly dense text, margins that are too narrow also reduce the white space around the text in a print book.
 Readers should never be forced to bend a paperback’s spine back on itself just to see text that’s been stretched into the inside margin (also known as the gutter)!

 Recommended margin sizes often depend on the size of the book itself, and sometimes the number of pages too.
 Always check the margin measurement specifications for your chosen platform(s).
 Amazon KDP’s paperback margin size guidelines can be found here.

 4) Spelling and/or punctuation errors

-A book can be formatted much more efficiently once it has been proofread (although it’s not always done this way in traditional publishing).
-This results in fewer remaining errors and changes at the formatting stage, which saves both the author and the formatter a lot of time.
+Formatting a book after it has been professionally proofread is much more efficient (although this can differ within traditional publishing).
+This results in fewer remaining errors and minor changes at the formatting stage, which saves both the author and the formatter a lot of time.

 5) Bold/italic/number inconsistencies

 A self publishing author can always choose their own preferences when it comes to all formatting decisions, but (again!) they must be consistent throughout the whole book.
-The little details are important.
+These details really are important.